hilbert-spaess/hilbert-spaess.github.io/_posts/2020-05-16-Models from 'models'.md

 ## Boolean-valued models of propositional logic

 We start with the simpler language of propositional logic.
 This consists of a family of **primitive propositions** $P$, represented by symbols like $p,q,r$, which are the atomic formulae.
 Sentences consist of these atomic formulae assembled with the usual logical connectives of $\land, \lor, \lnot$, and $\Rightarrow$.
 A standard model (or **valuation**) of propositional logic is a map from sentences to the simplest Boolean algebra \{True, False\}, which is a homomorphism of Boolean algebras.
 Put simply, it assigns binary truth values to sentences while respecting the basic logical operations.
+It is easy to show that a valuation is uniquely determined by the values it assigns to primitive propositions.
+For example, if $v$ is a valuation such that $v(p) = 1$, $v(q) = 0$, then $v(p \Rightarrow q) = 0$.

-A Boolean-valued valuation of propositional logic is a simple generalisation of the previous definition: it is a map from sentences of propositional logic to a Boolean algebra $B$, constructed
+A general Boolean-valued model

 ## The standard Boolean-valued model of set theory